pricardo03/azure-docs.es-es/articles/storage/common/storage-auth-aad-msi.md

 private static async Task<NewTokenAndFrequency> TokenRenewerAsync(Object state, CancellationToken cancellationToken) {
-    // Specify the resource ID for requesting Azure AD tokens for Azure Storage. const string StorageResource = "https://storage.azure.com/";
+    // Specify the resource ID for requesting Azure AD tokens for Azure Storage.
+    // Note that you can also specify the root URI for your storage account as the resource ID. const string StorageResource = "https://storage.azure.com/";

     // Use the same token provider to request a new token.